cjdaly/Show2-Eboogaloo/README.md

     cd Show2-Eboogaloo/Show2-Eboogaloo-SETUP
     ant -f setup.xml

 Press the Show2 `RESET` button and note the message that is briefly displayed as the Show2 restarts.
 If you see the message `Hello ODROID-SHOW!` with version **`v1.6`**, this should be compatible with `Show2-Eboogaloo`.
-Otherwise, you may need to skip to the sections below on Arduino sketches and try to load the `weatherThing.ino` sketch.
+Otherwise, you may need to skip to the sections below on Arduino sketches and upload either `show_main.ino` or `weatherThing.ino`.

 And now you should be ready for...